garybgenett/gary-os/README.md

   * System rescue and recovery
   * Anonymous and secure workstation
   * GNU/Linux learning environment
-  * Installation of Funtoo (or Gentoo)
+  * Installation of Funtoo (or [Gentoo])

-The build system can also be used to create custom root filesystems that GaryOS can load into memory in place of its own.
-GaryOS can build new or updated versions of itself from within itself.
+Unique advantages:

+  * Source-based distributions are more flexible and powerful than binary ones
+  * A single [Kernel] file is easier to manage and boot than an ISO image
+  * GaryOS is stored on media as a resident of it, not the purpose of it

+No other GNU/Linux distribution takes the same approach or has the same features as GaryOS.

 <!-- ![GaryOS CLI Screenshot](artifacts/images/screenshot_cli.png "GaryOS CLI Screenshot") -->
 <!-- ![GaryOS GUI Screenshot](artifacts/images/screenshot_gui.png "GaryOS GUI Screenshot") -->